arpa2/tlspool/doc/identities.rst

 Concept: Individual Users and Groups/Roles
 ------------------------------------------

-User identities are commonly used to identify human beings.
+User identities are used, among others, to identify human beings.
 In addition, there may be separate identities for machines, services and other automated processes; but there are also systems where these are combined with user identities.
-The main thing that TLS Pool extracts from this is the notion of an **individual identity**.
+The main thing that the TLS Pool extracts from this is the notion of an **individual identity**.

-A special form of individual identity is an alias or **pseudonym**, which is a well-established identity that differs from an individual identity, but either maps to it or is equivalent to it.
+A special form of individual identity is an **alias** or **pseudonym**, which is a well-established identity that differs from an individual identity, but either maps to it or is equivalent to it.

-Opposite to the these individual identities are **group identities**, which are functionally similar to role.
-When describing the TLS Pool, we use the term group identity.
-As with individual identities, there may be other views on the matter that split the notion.
+Really different from individual identities are **groups**, which are functionally similar to **roles**.
+When describing the TLS Pool, we use the term **group identity** for both.
+As with individual identities, there may be other views on the matter that interpret the two notions as distinct.

-In fact, none of this is supported directly by the TLS Pool, but a suitable concept and protocols to base it on is, as this style of identity management is an explicit part of the privacy concept behind the TLS Pool.
+In fact, none of this is supported directly by the TLS Pool, but a suitable concept and protocol to base it on is, to support this style of identity management and thus enable explicit control over privacy through the TLS Pool.

 Concept: Public and Private Identities